 Currency must be created or sometimes destroyed depending on economic expansion and contraction to maintain inflation goals or ensure the grocery bill stays within your fingertip counting capability.

-It is also necessary to maintain certain basic infrastructures such as electricity, connectivity, blockchain file storage centers (maybe) and BCS software engineers (for sure).
+It is also necessary to maintain certain basic infrastructures such as electricity, connectivity, blockchain file storage centers (maybe) and LC software engineers (for sure).

 The list of basic infrastructure and societal needs could be extended to include also farming, schooling, healthcare, public transport, housing, etc

-These are all fundamental subsystems of an advanced and sophisticated society and we must maintain them the same way we would maintain the IT infrastructures to support the BCS.
+These are all fundamental subsystems of an advanced and sophisticated society and we must maintain them the same way we would maintain the IT infrastructures to support the LC.

-The BCS should be programmed in such a way to automatically maintain itself and societal stratification in a new and creative way as illustrated in the schematic below (image 3).
+The LC should be programmed in such a way to automatically maintain itself and societal stratification in a new and creative way as illustrated in the schematic below (image 3).

-Here we can see how the BCS can be programmed to automatically wire money into silvercoin wallets of public servants and other economic and social actors deemed essential.
+Here we can see how the LC can be programmed to automatically wire money into silvercoin wallets of public servants and other economic and social actors deemed essential.

 In a growing economy and expanding technological base it is expected that these baseline or primary monetary streams will ultimately trickle up toward the private sector (secondary monetary streams).